-As of right now, we are targeting early Q1 for the release of Workflow Conductor 3.5 on 2013.
+As of right now, we are targeting early Q1 for the release of Workflow Conductor 3.5 in 2013.
 We tend to work on a lot of things in parallel, but unless we run into an unforeseen delay, it should be out in the next 4-6 weeks.

 In this year-end chat last year, we discussed the strategic focus on the increased integration of Workflow Conductor with complementary products in the Bamboo portfolio.
 How did that ongoing initiative factor into the development efforts of this year’s releases?

 We really take a hard look at where we can provide the most value for our customers, and creating cross-product capabilities is a big opportunity.
-When we integrate our products together in smart ways, we get a nice "whole greater than the sum of its parts" scenario.
-We not only want to make sure each product has all of the features our customers need, but that when they use multiple products from Bamboo, they get even more out of them.
-In the last year, we've increased the number of products that integrate with Workflow Conductor and how they work together.
-While there are a few small items left that we want to add or improve in this area, most of our products are covered now either through direct integration, or by the SharePoint-data-driven nature of the other product.
-The focus going forward will shift to allowing integration with any product or LOB application, not just Bamboo's products.
+When we integrate our products together in smart ways, we get a nice “whole greater than the sum of its parts” scenario.
+We not only want to make sure each product has all of the features our customers need but that when they use multiple products from Bamboo, they get even more out of them.
+In the last year, we’ve increased the number of products that integrate with Workflow Conductor and how they work together.
+While there are a few small items left that we want to add or improve in this area, most of our products are covered now either through direct integration or by the SharePoint-data-driven nature of the other product.
+The focus going forward will shift to allowing integration with any product or LOB application, not just Bamboo’s products.
 Extensibility is key when it comes to automating business processes, and we have some great things in store to address that need.
 We are also planning changes to other products for similar capabilities.

 There was no SPC this year, but you represented Bamboo, Workflow Conductor, and the remainder of your products in person at several events in the D.C. area and beyond.
 What questions or comments did you field most regularly from visitors to the Bamboo booth?

-Besides general interest in Bamboo and what new things we have to offer, I've gotten a lot of questions around SharePoint 2013 and Office 365.
-In general, customers are trying to understand what all of the different platforms have to offer, so that they decide what fits their business needs and plan their next step (or their first step) in their SharePoint journey.
+Besides my general interest in Bamboo and what new things we have to offer, I’ve gotten a lot of questions about SharePoint 2013 and Office 365.
+In general, customers are trying to understand what all of the different platforms have to offer so that they decide what fits their business needs and plan their next step (or their first step) in their SharePoint journey.
 That being said, we also see a lot of companies with no short-term plans to move off of SharePoint 2010.
 We even have some customers that are just now planning their move to SharePoint 2010.